CoRoVA: Compressed Representations for Vector-Augmented Code Completion: Methodology

 We optimize our model using the following composite loss function:

 where the coefficients $\alpha_{CE}$, $\alpha_{R}$, and $\alpha_{A}$ are weighting factors.
-These weights are selected through hyperparameter tuning using the Optuna framework~\cite{akiba2019optunanextgenerationhyperparameteroptimization}\footnote{\href{https://optuna.org}{https://optuna.org}}.
-These and other training hyperparameters are listed in Appendix \ref{sec:a_appendix}.
+These weights are selected through hyperparameter tuning using Optuna\footnote{\href{https://optuna.org}{https://optuna.org}}~\citep{akiba2019optunanextgenerationhyperparameteroptimization}.
+These and other training hyperparameters for all trained models are listed in Section~\ref{sec:training_subsection}.
 The loss dynamic and its correspondence to target metrics EM and ES can be seen in Figure \ref{fig:losses_vs_metrics}.